Louis Tarrant

-Loris Bernard Napoleon Tarrant (29 December 1903 – c.
-August 1943) was an Australian cricketer who both played and umpired first-class matches in India during the 1930s.
+Loris Bernard Napoleon Tarrant (29 December 1903 – 23 August 1943) was an Australian cricketer who both played and umpired first-class matches in India during the 1930s.
 Unusually, he made his debut as a first-class umpire before making his debut as a first-class player.

 Personal life

 Born in Clifton Hill, Victoria, Tarrant was the son of Frank Tarrant, who played 329 first-class matches in Australia (for Victoria), England (for Middlesex), and India (for the Europeans and Patiala).
 Frank Tarrant's uncle, Ambrose Tarrant, also played at first-class level for Victoria.

 Tarrant moved to England at the age of six months, returning to Australia as a young man.
 He later accompanied his father to India and became guardian and tutor to Yadavindra Singh, the Yuvraj (Crown Prince) of Patiala.
 He coached the prince in cricket, swimming, soccer and boxing.
 Yadavindra succeeded his father as Maharaja of Patiala in 1938 and the following year Tarrant was appointed as his aide-de-camp with the rank of captain, the only non-Sikh ADC.

 Tarrant was interred at Karrakatta Cemetery in Perth, Western Australia, following his death in August 1943, aged 39.